 The original Arapahoe homeland is to the north east/central region: Colorado; Wyoming; Minnesota; Nebraska; Kansas.

 The Arapahoe are considered to be buffalo hunters of the plains but also have traditions of a time when they lived in the east and planted corn.
 The Arapaho, numbering in all about 1800, live in two divisions.
-The larger body lives with the reservation in Wyoming.
+The larger body lives with the Cheyenne in Oklahoma, while the northern division resides with the Shoshoni on a reservation in Wyoming.
 The Grosventres of Montana, formerly associated with the Blackfeet and numbering now about 700, are a detached band of Arapaho.